DOCK-PI3/ESTACION-PRO/THEMES-DEV.md

 Properties:
 * `pos` - type: NORMALIZED_PAIR
-    - Default is `0.984 0.016`
+    - Default is `0.982 0.016`
-* `size` - type: NORMALIZED_PAIR
+* `height` - type: FLOAT
-    - The size property works a bit different for this element compared to all other elements as only the height is considered.
-The width is automatically calculated based on the aspect ratio of the indicator icons plus the value set for the `entrySpacing` property.
-So it's recommended to just set the width to `0`
+    - The sizing for this element works a bit different compared to most other elements as the width is automatically calculated based on the aspect ratio of the indicator icons plus the value set for the `entrySpacing` property.
+In order to keep sizing consistent across horizontal and vertical screen orientations and to also align with the sizing logic used by the `helpsystem` and `clock` elements, the `height` property works similarly to the `fontSize` property used by those elements.
+This means the actual height calculation in pixels is made as a percentage of the screen height for horizontally oriented screens or the screen width for vertically oriented screens.
-    - Minimum value is `0 0.01` and maximum value is `0 0.5`
+    - Minimum value is `0.01` and maximum value is `0.5`
-    - Default is `0 0.035`
+    - Default is `0.035`
 * `origin` - type: NORMALIZED_PAIR
     - Where on the element `pos` refers to.
 For example, an origin of `0.5 0.5` and a `pos` of `0.5 0.5` would place the element exactly in the middle of the screen.
-If the position and size attributes are themeable, origin is implied.
     - Minimum value per axis is `0` and maximum value per axis is `1`
     - Default is `1 0`
 * `fontPath` - type: PATH